Lacoz/virta/README.md

 Virta is a TypeScript-based **DAG workflow and pipeline engine** focused on portability, round-trip workflow interoperability, and secure tooling for AI-assisted development.

+For a detailed technical reference covering the DAG engine, workflow formats, and tooling expectations, see [`SPEC.md`](SPEC.md).

 ## Core capabilities
 - **Pure TypeScript runtime** with constructor-based step identity and parallel execution across DAG levels.
 - **Topological planning** via `buildLevels` to group dependency-satisfied steps that can run in parallel.